nataliehman/academic-kickstart-hugo-portfolio/content/project/internal-admin-system/index.md

 ## Planning

 The company had little experience with UX, so I created a project plan based on the UX framework I learnt from the [UX Playground course]({{< ref "/project/eat-smart/index.md" >}}).
 This has helped the team to have an overview of each process and for monitoring progress.

+{{< figure class="course-photos text-center" src="imgs/ux-framework.jpg" title="UX Framework I learnt from the UX Playground course" >}}

 Our focus was to improve the workflow and efficiency on campaign management, so the Operations team will be our main users of the system.